dlwicksell/axiom/README.md

 * Added ERROR CODES section to mktags.1 man page
 * Fixed small bug with syntax highlighting while using gvim in mumps.vim.
 * Small correction to README.md
+* Added some default settings for using M-tools with gvim in .vimrc.